 Timor-Leste (East Timor) has a rich history and culture developed over centuries.
-Archeological evidence, including ancient rock art and stone carvings, indicate people have been living in Timor-Leste for over 4,000 years.
+Archeological evidence of Neolithic settlement in caves in Tutuala dates as far back as 35,000 years ago.
 The early Austronesian hunter-gather arrivals were later joined by Asian migrants who introduced agriculture.
 Over time, Timor-Leste became divided into a number of small kingdoms of complex hierarchical social organization with strategic marital alliances, laws on land use and the exchange of tribute.
 Fighting between the different kinship groups disrupted the relatively stable patterns of land use and marriages between clans.

 From as early as the 13th century, there are records of visiting Javanese and Chinese traders drawn by sandalwood, honey and wax.

-In the 15th century, both Dutch and Portuguese started arriving, eventually resulting in Timor-Leste becoming a Portuguese colony for over 400 years.
+In the early 16th century European settlers began arriving.
+West Timor was colonized by the Dutch, while Timor-Leste became a Portuguese colony for over 400 years.
 Portuguese governance took advantage of forming alliances where they could with the existing traditional political structures based on kinship systems which were self-governing.
 While the Portuguese introduced coffee production, along with sugar cane and cotton, their rule was also a time of periodic bloody uprisings as they raised local taxes and used forced labour in construction plantations.
 Missionaries soon followed spreading the Catholic faith.
 As the colonists were mostly concerned with trading and for the best part concentrated their presence around the coast, the traditional lifestyle and animist beliefs of most Timorese remained preserved in the hinterland and were relatively unchanged well into the 20th century.

-In retaliation, the Indonesian army and backed militia rampaged through the country, torching Dili and other towns.
+In response to this, the Indonesian army and backed militia rampaged through the country, torching Dili and other towns.
 As a result, one-third of the population were forced to resettle in refugee camps in West Timor and neighbouring islands.
 Another one-third looked for refuge in the mountains of Timor-Leste.
-Nationwide, it is estimated a further 1,000 – 2,000 civilians were massacred and around 70% of services, infrastructure and buildings were destroyed.
+Nationwide, it is estimated that 1,000 – 2,000 more civilians were massacred at this time and around 70% of services, infrastructure and buildings were destroyed.